How to Hire a Freelance Software Developer?

 - Once the applicant passes the test, present a project plan, agree on rates, availability, the scope of the project, milestones, and deadlines, and you can begin!

 Sounds simple?
 Well, not so fast.
-How quickly you get to this final point depends largely on the way you look for the freelance software developers.
-So let’s see how and where you’ll find them.
+How quickly you get to this final point depends largely on the way you look for freelance software developers.
+So let’s see how and where you’ll find them:-

 If you decided to hire a freelance software developer on your own, there are several ways you can go about it.